LeelaChessZero/lczero.org/content/play/networks/bestnets.md

 ---

+### "This is all too complicated.
+Just tell me what net to use!"

+If you don't care about squeezing out the very best performance for a particular situation and want a general-purpose net, pick a medium size 20b net, which should do reasonably well (if not optimally) under most common conditions.

+The strongest 20b nets are the Leelenstein ones listed below but these aren't trained purely on Lc0 data: [LS15 on Patreon](https://www.patreon.com/posts/leelenstein-15-0-38164065).
+The best 20b net trained only on Lc0 data is `256x20-t40-1541.pb.gz` from [Sergio Vieri's repository](https://www.comp.nus.edu.sg/~sergio-v/t40/256x20/).

+---

 ### Size versus Recommended Purpose
-* 30b: Recommended for multi-GPU (RTX), long analysis, or when speed isn't a major factor
+* 30b: Recommended for RTX cards (any time control), GTX cards (analysis, long time control)
-* 24b: Recommended for TC > 1 minute per move with an RTX card
+* 24b/20b: Recommended for GTX cards (short time control)
-* 20b: Recommended for running on non-RTX cards or TC on the order of seconds (with RTX)
+* 16b: Recommended for running on CPU (analysis, long time control)
-* 10b: Recommended for running on CPU
+* 10b: Recommended for running on CPU (short time control, long time control)
 * <10b: Recommended for sparring vs humans

 ## Network Lists